 Location |

-This can also happen if you request data from a weather station that has not sent any usable weather reports for roughly 10 days or more (10 being an approximate number that is subject to change).
-We call such stations "inactive".
+An inactive station is one that has not sent any usable weather reports for roughly 10 days or more (10 being an approximate number that is subject to change).

 Some stations have never reported valid temperatures, and so have always been inactive/not supported.